 - 5. Close the Work Monitor. - 6.
 To verify that the upgrade was successful, log in to the file vault view and try to retrieve a file.

 Upgrading a Replicated File Vault Archive

 Upgrading file vault archives replicated on other servers requires additional configuration processes.

-When upgrading archive servers hosting a replicated file vault:
+When upgrading archive servers hosting a replicated file vault, file vaults that require upgrading are listed with a red icon .